wkjagt/laravel-searchable/README.md

 **Work in progress**

-Make Laravel models instantly indexed and searchable in Elastic Search.

-Just use the SearchableTrait in your model.
-This will enable a model observer that acts on the `created`, `updated` and `deleted` events to keep your indexes up to date.
+Adding search functionality to a laravel model only requires using a trait.
+Using the `SearchableTrait` in your modle will enable a model observer that acts on the `created`, `updated` and `deleted` events to keep your indexes up to date.

 The trait adds a `search` method to your model that makes it easy to search Elastic Search for hits.

-The provided facade allows searching in multiple document types (which relates to multiple models) at once.
+The provided facade allows similar functionality, and the added ability to search in multiple document types (i.e. models) at once.

 ## Installation